 the classical elliptic integral of the first kind:

 the classical elliptic integral of the second kind:

 the classical elliptic integral of the third kind:

 Also, the classical complete elliptic integral of the first kind:

 the classical complete elliptic integral of the second kind:

-For convenience, (S not in this release) contains methods to evaluate classical and symmetrised elliptic integrals.
+For convenience, Chapter S contains routines to evaluate classical and symmetrised elliptic integrals.

-The methods for Bessel and Airy functions of a real argument are based on Chebyshev expansions, as described in [Functions of a Single Real Argument].
-The methods provided for functions of a complex argument, however, use different methods.
-These methods relate all functions to the modified Bessel functions and computed in the right-half complex plane, including their analytic continuations. and are computed by different methods according to the values of and .
+The routines for Bessel and Airy functions of a real argument are based on Chebyshev expansions, as described in Section 2.1.
+The routines provided for functions of a complex argument, however, use different methods.
+These routines relate all functions to the modified Bessel functions and computed in the right-half complex plane, including their analytic continuations. and are computed by different methods according to the values of and .
 The methods include power series, asymptotic expansions and Wronskian evaluations.
 The relations between functions are based on well known formulae (see Abramowitz and Stegun (1972)).

 The asset is bought (if a call) or sold (if a put) at a pre-specified strike price .
 Thus, an option contract has a payoff to the holder of for a call or , for a put, which depends on whether the asset price at the time of exercise is above (call) or below (put) the strike, .
 If at any moment in time a contract is currently showing a theoretical profit then it is deemed ‘in-the-money’; otherwise it is deemed ‘out-of-the-money’.